waafi-adam/INF2006-BigCloud-Group18/README.md

 ## Database Schema

 The application uses a **MySQL relational database** to store user, category, and expense information.
-Below is the updated database schema:
+Below is the database schema:

+To set up the database, install MySQL from [MySQL official website](https://dev.mysql.com/downloads/mysql/), then log in as root using the MySQL CLI and execute the following:

 ```sql
 CREATE DATABASE expense_manager;